 Siri sat back in her chair, thoughtful.
 “And the God King before him?”

 “Died to heal the children of a village, attacked by bandits,” Lightsong said.
 “The commoners love that story.
-The king was so moved by the destruction that he gave himself up for the simple people.”
+The king was so moved by their suffering that he gave himself up for the simple people.”

 “And, had he been married the year before?”
 Siri asked.

 “No, Vessel,” the high priest said.
-“It was several years afterward.”
-Then, the man frowned.
-“Though, actually, he did die only a month after his second child was born.”
+“It was several years afterward.
+Though, he did die only a month after his second child was born.”

 Siri looked up.
 “Was the first child a daughter?”

-“Yes,” the priest said, nodding.
+“Yes,” the priest said.
 “A woman of no divine or Returned powers.
 How did you know?”

 Colors!
 Siri thought.
 Both times, right after the heir was born.

-Was there something about having a child that made the God Kings wish to give their lives away?
+Did having a child somehow make the God Kings wish to give their lives away?
+Did it change them, somehow, and make them meloncholy?
 Or, was it something more sinister?
-A cured plague or healed village were both things that, with a little creative propaganda, could be invented--particularly if the ‘plague’ was really something that could have gotten better on its own.
+A cured plague or healed village were both things that, with a little creative propaganda, could be invented.

-“I’m not much of an expert on these things, I’m afraid, Vessel,” the high priest said.
-“And, in this area, his grace is being truthful--if you press him, he could very well just begin making things up.”
+“I’m not much of an expert on these things, I’m afraid, Vessel,” the high priest continued.
+“And, I’m afrid that Lord Lightsong does not either.
+If you press him, he could very well just begin making things up.”

 “Scoot!”
 Lightsong said indignantly.
 “That’s slanderous.
 Oh, and by the way, your zebra is on fire.”

-“Thank you,” Siri said, “both of you.
+“Thank you,” Siri said.
+“Both of you.
 It has actually been rather helpful.”

 “If I might suggest. . . .” the high priest said.